syncthing/docs/includes/env-vars.rst

 STRECHECKDBEVERY
     Time before folder statistics (file, dir, ... counts) are recalculated from scratch.
-The given duration must be parseable by GO's time.ParseDuration.
+The given duration must be parseable by Go's time.ParseDuration.
 If missing or not parseable, the default value of 1 month is used.
-To force recalculation on every startup, set it to ``0``.
+To force recalculation on every startup, set it to ``1s``.

 GOMAXPROCS
     Set the maximum number of CPU cores to use.
 Defaults to all available CPU